realworldocaml/book/en/imperative-programming.md

 ### Relaxing the value restriction

-OCaml is actually a little better at inferring polymorphic types than is implied above.
+OCaml is actually a little better at inferring polymorphic types than is suggested above.
 The value restriction as we described it above is basically a syntactic check: there are a few operations that you can do that count as simple values, and anything that's a simple value can be generalized.